microsoft/CCF/doc/quickstart/test_network.rst

     - The CCF runtime environment has successfully been setup (see :ref:`environment setup instructions <quickstart/run_setup:Setup CCF Runtime Environment>`).
     - CCF is installed (see :ref:`installation steps <quickstart/install:Install>`)

-The quickest way to start a CCF test network is to use the `start_test_network.sh <https://github.com/microsoft/CCF/blob/master/start_test_network.sh>`_ test script, specifying the :ref:`enclave image <developers/index:Building Apps>` to run.
+The quickest way to start a CCF test network is to use the `start_test_network.sh <https://github.com/microsoft/CCF/blob/master/start_test_network.sh>`_ test script, specifying the :doc:`enclave image </developers/index>` to run.

 The script creates a new test CCF network composed of 3 nodes running locally.
 All the governance requests required to open the network to users are automatically issued.